 If you find yourself part of a crash and you or the responsible party lacks insurance, contact a Chicago car accident lawyer of Staver Accident Injury Lawyers, P.C. right away at (312) 236-2900.
 We will analyze your current predicament and advise you on how to best move forward.

-Illinois law requires you to have two different types of auto insurance: property and liability/bodily injury.
+Illinois car insurance laws require you to have two different types of auto insurance: property and liability/bodily injury.

 Illinois requires you to carry at least a certain amount for each of these types of insurance.
 The policy limit is how much your insurer will pay a claimant for property damage, personal injuries, or death.
 You must purchase at least:

 When you buy auto insurance, you must make sure to purchase the correct kind and the necessary minimum amount.
 You always have the option to buy additional types of auto insurance as well as higher policy limits.

 You do not satisfy all Illinois car insurance law requirements by simply purchasing the minimum policies.
 You are also required by law to carry proof of insurance with you in your vehicle and show this proof to any police officer upon his or her request.
 This usually means keeping your insurance card in your wallet or vehicle.
 However, many auto insurance providers now have a mobile phone app you can show the officer as proof of insurance.
 This may seem convenient, however, do not forget your phone may die.
 If your phone cannot turn on, you cannot prove you have insurance to an officer and you will be ticketed.

 You must follow Illinois’ auto insurance laws when your vehicle is registered in the state.
 If your vehicle is registered in Wisconsin or Indiana and you simply drive into Illinois sometimes, you only have to obtain the minimum amount of insurance required by your state.